Patent licenser Helferich wins court round against New York Times, others

 | WASHINGTON

-WASHINGTON The New York Times Co, J.C.
-Penney Corp and CBS Corp lost a round on Tuesday in a patent fight with Helferich Patent Licensing LLC, which had accused them of infringing on patents for looking at websites on mobile telephones.
+WASHINGTON The New York Times Co (NYT.N), J.C.
+Penney Corp and CBS Corp (CBS.N) lost a round Tuesday in a patent fight with Helferich Patent Licensing, LLC, which had accused them of infringing on patents for looking at websites on mobile telephones.

 The U.S. Court of Appeals for the Federal Circuit overturned a lower court decision which had said that because the mobile phone makers had licensed the patents there was no need for content providers to do so.